khakhalin/carsharing101/01_natural_behavior.md

 where $t_{wait}$ is waiting time while parked in the zone, $t_{in}$ and $t_{out}$ are in-transit times for incoming and outgoing rentals respectively, and $C_t$ is the CM2 cost of owning a single car per unit of time.
 Applying this formula to our case, and assuming a cost of car ownship of 1€/hour, we get CM2 values of $10/2 - 3 - 1 = +1€$ for zone **a** (so-so, breaking even), $10/2 +10/2 -2 - 1.5 = +6.5€$ for zone **b** (great, profitable), and $10/2 -6 -1.5 = −2.5€$ for **c** (bad, unprofitable), which matches our intuitions!

-## Applying CM2 calculations to our model
+## CM2 in a collection of stations

-🔥
+🔥 ANALYZE AND PLOT

 # 1.3 Gaussian City